goru001/nlp-for-hindi/README.md

 # nlp-for-hindi
-State of the Art Tokenizer, Language model and Classifier for punjabi language (spoken in Indian sub-continent)
+State of the Art Tokenizer, Language model and Classifier for Hindi language (spoken in Indian sub-continent)